cran/this.path/README.md

 source("/path/to/file.R", chdir = TRUE)
 ```

-This fails when moving amongst files in different directories.
+This fails when moving throughout files in different directories.
+It
-Additionally, sometimes it is convenient to have the working directory
+also fails for executable **R** scripts.
+Additionally, it is sometimes
+convenient to have the working directory set elsewhere.
+If a script
-set elsewhere.
-This means that R scripts cannot be made to act like
-executables.
-If a script needs to call other scripts in the same
+needs to call other scripts in the same directory, it could not do so
-directory, it could not do so without the its own path.
+without the its own path.

-### Alternative 4: Source References
+### Alternative 5: Source References

 `utils::getSrcFilename()` provides the ability to retrieve the filename
 of a source reference.
-Everywhere `this.path()` would be used, write
+Everywhere `this.path()` would be used, replace
-`utils::getSrcFilename(function() NULL, full.names = TRUE)` instead
+it with `utils::getSrcFilename(function() NULL, full.names = TRUE)`.
-(yes, it is quite lengthy), and everywhere `this.dir()` would be used,
-write `utils::getSrcDirectory(function() NULL)` instead (again, quite
-lengthy).
+This comes with some issues such as:

-This fails in interactive use since scripts must be run with
+*   fails in interactive use since scripts must be run with `source()`

+*   fails when running **R** scripts from a shell

-`source()`.
-Also, it means option `keep.source` must be set to `TRUE`;
+*   option `keep.source` must be set to `TRUE`

-this may not be a big deal, but something to be aware of.
-This means R
-scripts could not be run from a shell ever again, making it an
-incredibly inconvenient substitute.
+*   it returns the non-normalized source file's `filename`

 ## Closing